sharpvik/sema/README.md

 > The `--force` used without `--push` will be ignored.

+### Long Commits

+By default, `git commit` opens an editor in your terminal where you can write a commit message.
+For shorter commits, one could use `git commit -m "*****"`, which is the default mode of operation for `sema`.

+However, sometimes it is very beneficial to be able to elaborate your commit message instead of just posting a semantic title.
+For this use case, meet the new `--long` execution flag: after helping you come up with a semantic commit title, it will open an editor (with your title prepended at the top) and let you write some prose or poetry (whatever helps you get promotions).

 ### Commit Hooks

 Sometimes we'd like to run a script before every commit.
 For example, I often